Thank You for Visiting...

 The Human Sentience Project is interdisciplinary, addressing fundamental questions at the intersection of Science, Art, and Religion.
 Yet, it relies fully on the latest findings in the social and physical sciences, so our work changes as the findings in cognitive science, archaeology, and paleobiology change.
 Said another way, the Human Sentience Project asks "Questions at the Borderlines of Science, Art, and Religion."

-Another recent project is The Human Hearth and the Dawn of Morality.
+A 2016/2017 project was The Human Hearth and the Dawn of Morality.
 It was recently published in Zygon; Journal of Religion and Science.
 We presented an early version to colleagues in Krakow.
 It includes a model of how the first moral systems may have evolved in an earlier member of our genus Homo.
+A follow-up paper is now out, Human Phenotypic Morality and the Biological Basis for Knowing Good.

 In 2015 we published our first proposal for what we call Matrix Thinkingª, and how it may have helped our hominin ancestors survive.
 It is derived from the theoretical concepts of Enhanced Working Memory¹, the human Socio-Cognitive Niche and Deep Social Mind², and in a context of the Social Brain Hypothesis³.
 We look at the Actual Functions of modern man’s adaptations with a view toward their Proper Functions in early man‡.